zeroluck/docs/sources/articles/mod-auth-oidc/centos-installation.md

 ```

 Instead of pre-existing cert and key files, feel free to use your own.
-Next, enable the static site by running the `a2ensite` command, and
+Next, enable the static site by running the following command, and
 restart the Apache service as below:

 ```